 Medical Editor: John P. Cunha, DO, FACOEP

-Orap (pimozide) is used to suppress the motor and phonic tics associated with Tourette's disorder.
-It is an antipsychotic medication.
-Common side effects include drowsiness, dizziness, dry mouth, blurred vision, tiredness, or weakness.
+Orap (pimozide) is an antipsychotic medication used to suppress the motor and phonic tics associated with Tourette's disorder.
+Common side effects of Orap include drowsiness, dizziness, dry mouth, blurred vision or other vision problems, tiredness, weakness, fever, headache, restlessness, or constipation.

 Initial dose of Orap is 1 to 2 mg a day in divided doses.
 The dose may be increased thereafter every other day.
 Maintenance dose is usually less than 0.2 mg/kg/day, or 10 mg/day, whichever is less.
 Pediatric initial dose is 0.05 mg/kg, and may be increased every third day to a maximum of 0.2 mg/kg not to exceed 10 mg/day.
 Orap may interact with antibiotics, antifungal medicines, protease inhibitors, phenothiazines, antidepressants, antiarrhythmics, nefazodone, or zileuton.
 It may also interact with other medicines that may cause motor and phonic tics including pemoline, methylphenidate, dexmethylphenidate, and amphetamines.
 Tell your doctor all medications you use.
 During pregnancy, Orap should be used only when prescribed.
 Do not stop taking this medication unless directed by your doctor.
 Babies born to mothers who have used this drug during the last 3 months of pregnancy may infrequently develop symptoms including muscle stiffness or shakiness, drowsiness, feeding/breathing difficulties, or constant crying.
 If you notice symptoms in your newborn during their first month, tell the doctor.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.